guidanoli/lupa-from-lua/README.md

 ## Testing

-Having built the dependencies, you may run the test suite.
+Having built the project, you may run the test suite.
 A report should be printed out.

 ```sh
 lua tests/testbench.lua